From clinical experience a trend in our patient population shows from initial IVIG towards adding long-term SCIG.

 Monoclonal antibodies, designed to target specific components of the immune response, present another avenue for intervention.

-Both IVIG/SCIG and mABs are being investigated for their potential to restore immune homeostasis.
+Both Immunoglobulins (IVIG/SCIG) and Monoclonal Antibodies (mABs) are being investigated for their potential to restore immune homeostasis.

 Here is a current study regarding the use of IVIG in Long Covid/Small Fiber Neuropathy: https://www.neurology.org/doi/10.1212/NXI.0000000000200244

-Many of the mABs are discontinued or priced at high level, hence IVIG use has become predominant.
-This is changing with the availability of Evusheld and potentially Kavigale (coming soon).
+Many of the mABs are discontinued or priced at high level, hence IVIG/SCIG use has become predominant.